ivanoff/Amazon-S3-gate-API/js/models/readme.txt

 Module description
 -------------
-myLibrary contains "Types" properties with description to validate of each type ( "min" and "max" properties, add "check" method to check validation ).
 Methods and properties of myLibrary: registeredModels( modelName, modelObject ) - register model modelName with modelObject registeredModels - list of registered models